legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

 There have been several key changes and improvements made to the GPT series of language models as they have evolved from GPT-1 to ChatGPT.
 They can be sorted into the following categories:

-1. Scale: One of the most significant changes has been in the scale of the models.
-GPT-1 had 117 million parameters, while GPT-2 had 1.5 billion parameters, and GPT-3 increased this number to a whopping 175 billion parameters.
+1.  **Scale**: One of the most significant changes has been in the scale of the models.
+GPT-1 had **117 million** parameters, while GPT-2 had **1.5 billion** parameters, and GPT-3 increased this number to a whopping **175 billion** parameters.

-    A common misconception (which I also shared prior to reading the InstructGPT paper) is that InstructGPT has only 1.3 billion parameters.
+    A **common misconception** (which I also shared prior to reading the InstructGPT paper) is that InstructGPT has only 1.3 billion parameters.
 In truth, there are versions of InstructGPT from 1.3 billion all the way to 175 billion parameters.

     I couldn’t find a definitive source for the number of parameters in ChatGPT, so it could be anywhere from 1.3 billion to 175 billion parameters.
 My bet would be on 175B though, simply because larger models perform better than smaller models (all else being equal), as can be seen in the following image from the InstructGPT paper.

 ![instructgpt_model_sizes.png]({{site.baseurl}}/images/instructgpt_model_sizes.png)

-2. Architecture: While all the models in the GPT series are based on the decoder component of the [Transformer](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) architecture, there have been some modifications to the architecture over time.
+2.  **Architecture**: While all the models in the GPT series are based on the decoder component of the [Transformer](https://proceedings.neurips.cc/paper/2017/hash/3f5ee243547dee91fbd053c1c4a845aa-Abstract.html) architecture, there have been some modifications to the architecture over time.
 For example, GPT-2 introduced a novel positional encoding scheme, and GPT-3 incorporated sparse attention patterns from the [Sparse Transformer](https://arxiv.org/abs/1904.10509) architecture.

-    The maximum input sequence length (counted in tokens, which can be thought of as word fragments) supported by the models also increased from 512 in GPT-1, to 1024 in GPT-2, to 2048 in GPT-3, and [4096 in ChatGPT](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation).
+    The maximum **input sequence length** (counted in _tokens_, which can be thought of as word fragments) supported by the models also increased from **512** in GPT-1, to **1024** in GPT-2, to **2048** in GPT-3, and [**4096** in ChatGPT](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation).

     On average, one token is ¾ of an English word, which means the most words you could prompt these models with has increased from about 384 to over 3000.

-3. Training Data Size: The amount and quality of training data have also increased over time.
+3.  **Training Data Size**: The amount and quality of training data have also increased over time.

-    1. GPT-1 was trained on the BooksCorpus dataset, containing over 7,000 unique unpublished books from a variety of genres.
-The data size was about 1 GB.
+    1. GPT-1 was trained on the **BooksCorpus** dataset, containing over 7,000 unique unpublished books from a variety of genres.
+The data size was about **1 GB**.

-    2. GPT-2 was trained on WebText, which the authors created specifically for their research.
+    2. GPT-2 was trained on **WebText**, which the authors created specifically for their research.
 It is created by scraping all Reddit links with at least 3 karma.
-This resulted in slightly over 8 million documents for a total of 40 GB of text.
+This resulted in slightly over 8 million documents for a total of **40 GB** of text.

-    3. GPT-3 was trained primarily on the Common Crawl dataset, but the authors filtered it significantly to improve data quality.
-The data size after filtering came down to about 570 GB.
-In addition, the training set included an expanded version of WebText, Books1 and Books2, and the entirety of English-language Wikipedia.
+    3. GPT-3 was trained primarily on the **Common Crawl** dataset, but the authors filtered it significantly to improve data quality.
+The data size after filtering came down to about **570 GB**.
+In addition, the training set included an expanded version of **WebText**, **Books1** and **Books2**, and the entirety of English-language **Wikipedia**.

-4. Training Methodology: Before InstructGPT, the only objective while training GPT models was performing well on next-word prediction.
+4. **Training Methodology**: Before InstructGPT, the only objective while training GPT models was performing well on next-word prediction.
 InstructGPT and ChatGPT are fine tuned versions of GPT-3, so they are not trained on large, fresh corpora of text.

     Instead, they use a combination of: